California Car Accident Lawyers

 Attention to the road, competence behind the wheel, and proper vehicle maintenance can reduce the odds of getting into a collision.
 Negligence, recklessness, and breaking the law are at the heart of most “accidents.”
-At Arash Law, we’ve represented clients in dozens of car crash cases.
+Our acclaimed car accident law firm has represented clients in dozens of car crash cases.

 We understand the common causes, defendants, and how to fight for compensation for collision-related injuries.
-Whether you suffered burns, broken bones, brain injury, a spinal cord injury, or other damages, talk to our attorneys.
+Whether you suffered burns, broken bones, brain injury, a spinal cord injury, or other damages, talk to our award-winning California car accident lawyers.
 The road to recovery starts just a phone call away.
 Call (888) 488-1391 right away.

 What If I Get Accused of Partly Causing My Car Accident?